Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/N8wLGTL.jpg)

 Good to see some factory underbody protection that is already present.
+The ground clearance has not been a problem for me.
+There's a lot of fuss about the lower GC but I've done 1700 KM and I've not faced a single bump so far.

 **Interior:**

 ![](https://i.imgur.com/yIpoi8G.jpg)

 Interior looks premium.
 Overall beige treatment feels luxurious when you enter the car.
+My dad told me it was easier to get in and out of the car compared to the Seltos xLine that my brother owns. (surprised!)

 ![](https://i.imgur.com/Af4WF5M.jpg)